 Of important note, Broad Top is also a borough of artists.
 Broad Top has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Broad Top’s character.

-Overall, Broad Top’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Broad Top’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The borough is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Broad Top has relatively fewer families with younger children, and/or college students.
 Combined, this makes Broad Top a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Broad Top is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Broad Top does not have a public transit system used by locals to get to and from work.

 The people who call Broad Top home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Broad Top residents report their race to be White, followed by Native American.
-Important ancestries of people in Broad Top include German, Irish, Italian, English, and Welsh.
+Important ancestries of people in Broad Top include German, Irish, English, Italian, and Ukrainian.

 The most common language spoken in Broad Top is English.
 Other important languages spoken here include Polish and German/Yiddish.